earnx-stake/EarnX-Moonbeam/README.md

 # EarnX-Moonbeam (this bot was replaced by MoonBot)
-See the new bot: https://github.com/earnx-stake/MoonBot
+See the new Moonbot: https://github.com/earnx-stake/MoonBot

---- Do not Use ---
+--- Old bot, do not use ---

 EarnX-Moonbeam is a Telegram bot developed by EarnX team with the aim of helping Moonbeam community keep track of their balances, delegations and other variables of the blockchain.
 It's very common to verify your wallet address twice a day to check if the delegation rewards was distributed or even if you already have enough balance to bond more.
 Using EarnX-Moonbeam bot you can easily receive these notifications wherever you stay.